-At this point this is a no-brainer.
-Audio to video or visa versa.
-Transcripts or posts written from videos.
+This is a no-brainer.
+Audio to video or vice versa, transcripts or posts written from videos.
 The options are endless.

 In one of our past podcasts, I offered the content in a post, a video and an audio.
 You may ask why all of that on the same post.

 - When someone lands on that post, they have a choice.
-And choice is good.
+Choice is good.

-- I can also post the content elsewhere, for example, posting the videos on YouTube and creating a specific RSS feed for the podcast.
+- You can also post the content elsewhere, for example, posting the videos on YouTube and creating a specific RSS feed for the podcast.

-- And as I will say again, it’s good for SEO.
+- And, I will say again, it’s good for SEO.

 I can’t say that I do this with every post, but I can say people love it.
 For example, my old tutorials on some Genesis child themes had two videos.
 One showed what they could not do with the theme.
 The second included how to set it up like the demo and tips on how to go beyond the basic look.
 Then I followed those videos with screenshots explaining everything I had shown in the second video.